xmake-io/xmake/README.md

 Invoke-Expression (Invoke-Webrequest 'https://xmake.io/psget.text' -UseBasicParsing).Content
 ```

-#### Other installation ways
+#### Other installation methods

-If you don't want to use script to install xmake, you can also click [Installation Guide](https://xmake.io/#/guide/installation) to get other installation ways.
+If you don't want to use the script to install xmake, see [Installation Guide](https://xmake.io/#/guide/installation) for other installation methods.

 ## Simple description